Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis conducted in Highfields identified 60 active transport stops operating within the area.
+The analysis of public transport in Highfields shows that there are 60 active transport stops currently operating.
 These stops serve a mix of bus routes.
-There is 1 individual route servicing these stops, collectively providing 100 weekly passenger trips.
+There is one individual route servicing these stops, collectively providing 100 weekly passenger trips.

-Transport accessibility in Highfields is rated as moderate, with residents typically located 562 meters from the nearest transport stop.
-Service frequency averages 14 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.
+The accessibility of transport in Highfields is rated as moderate, with residents typically located 562 meters from the nearest transport stop.
+The service frequency averages 14 trips per day across all routes, equating to approximately 1 weekly trip per individual stop.

 Frequently Asked Questions - Transport